zijistark/CK3.DDB/DDB/DDB_CHANGELOG.md

 ## v0.2.0

-- Compatibility patch for CKII v1.1
+- Compatibility patch for CKIII v1.1

 - Empires can no longer be auto-created by Confederate Partition Succession